 As all-but-essential visiting has been suspended on our hospital sites during the ongoing coronavirus situation, we'd like to make it easier for you to keep in touch with your friends or family members while they're in hospital.

 Patients are actively encouraged to call home using their own phone, or a members of staff will support them to use a ward mobile phone (cleaned with a disinfectant wipe before and after each use).
-Where patients are too poorly to make their own call home, we will ensure their named contact receives a daily update call (with patient consent, where appropriate) which will include information such as ward moves and discharge plans.
+Where patients are too poorly to make their own call home, we will ensure their named contact receives an update call (with patient consent, where appropriate) which will include information such as ward moves and discharge plans.

 Tablet devices are available for patients to use on request and are a great way for families to be able to see each other.
 Many of the tablets on the wards have been kindly donated by UHB Charity.